shapecode/hidden-entity-type-bundle/README.md

 <?php
 // ...
 $builder->add('entity', HiddenEntityType::class, array(
-    'class' => YourBundleEntity::class,
+    'class' => YourBundleEntity::class, // required
-    'property' => 'entity_id', // Mapped property name (default is 'id') 'data' => $entity, // Field value by default 'invalid_message' => 'The entity does not exist.', // Message that would be shown if no entity found 'em' => 'common_em', // You can use specified entity manager for use with entity_hidden 'dm' => 'common_dm' // You can use specified document manager for use with document_hidden ));
+    'property' => 'entity_id', // Mapped property name (default is 'id'), not required 'multiple' => false, // support for an array of entities, not required 'data' => $entity, // Field value by default, not required 'invalid_message' => 'The entity does not exist.', // Message that would be shown if no entity found, not required ));
 ```

+### Upgrade from 2.0:
+The options 'em' and 'dm' are not necessary anymore.
+The manager will now be load automatically.

 ## Reporting an issue or a feature request
 Feel free to report any issues.
 If you have an idea to make it better go ahead and modify and submit pull requests.